ronnnnn/nilts/packages/nilts/README.md

 #### use_media_query_xxx_of

 - Target SDK: Flutter
-- Dart fix support: ⭕️
+- Quick fix support: ⭕️

 **Prefer** using `MediaQuery.xxxOf(context)` or `MediaQuery.maybeXxxOf(context)` instead of `MediaQuery.of(context)` or `MediaQuery.maybeOf(context)` to avoid unnecessary rebuilds.